 The Sacramento City College Library credit courses are designed to equip students with vital research skills, enabling their success in college classes and on the job.
 Students will gain research survival skills to cope with the information-rich environment in which they live and work.
-In particular, these classes teach students how to find and evaluate information from print, the Internet, and other online resources.
+In particular, these classes teach students how to find and evaluate information from a variety of sources.

 Below are some courses that are taught regularly.
 For the complete list of our courses, please see the Course Catalog.